microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

 Navigate to [github.com](https://github.com/) and create an account if you haven't already, or log in and fill out your profile.

-✅ GitHub isn't the only code repository in the world; there are others, but GitHub is the best known
+✅ GitHub isn't the only code repository in the world; there are others, but GitHub is the best known to everyone.

 ### Preparation